ddmitov/perl-executing-browser/doc/SETTINGS.md

   </form>
   ```

-* **Calling a JavaScript function with a settings pseudo filename:**
+* **Calling a JavaScript function with a script settings pseudo filename:**

   ```javascript
   peb.startScript('test.script');
   ```

-  This method creates an invisible form and submits it to the settings pseudo filename.
+  This method creates an invisible form and submits it to the script settings pseudo filename.

 A minimal example of a JavaScript settings object for a Perl script run by PEB: